 |Previous College:||Appalachian State '05|

-programs, working primarily with the distance athletes.
-He is in
+with the distance athletes.
+He is entering his fourth year as

-Blackwelder arrived at Upstate after spending the 2008-09 season at Morehead State, members of the Division-I Ohio Valley Conference.
-At MSU, he was responsible for all facets of the program, which included recruiting, workout regiments, budget and travel and was the director of fundraising for the program.
+Blackwelder arrived at USC Upstate after spending the 2008-09 season at Morehead State.
+At MSU, he was responsible for all facets of the program, which included recruiting, workout regiments, budget and travel, and was the director of fundraising for the program.

-Prior to MSU, he spent three years as an assistant coach at Appalachian State, Division-I members of the Southern Conference.
+Prior to MSU, he spent three years as an assistant coach at Appalachian State.
 His primary duties at ASU were recruiting coordinator for the cross country program, while also serving as the strength and conditioning coach for the team’s distance runners.